jeremypbeasley/canlis_j/bottleservice.markdown

 layout: bottleservice
 ---

-<h2 class="Display2 mb4">Lockdown getting to you?
-We're opening our cellar for pick up at the restaurant or as an add-on to Family Meal delivery.</h2>
+<h2 class="Display2 mb4">We're opening up our cellar for pick up at the restaurant or as an add-on to Family Meal delivery.</h2>

 <p class="mb1 Caption">TEXT A SOMM @ <a href="tel:2062227253">(206) 222-7253</a></p>